 It’s worth reconsidering those with furry friends.
 Over a quarter (26%) of tenants would likely stay in a property for longer if they were allowed to keep a pet.

 If you’re still not sure, you could start slowly.
 Maybe consider tenants with a well-behaved dog to begin with.
 Cat owners can – rightfully – be dismissed.
-(These views are my own and not shared by MFS or even members of my own team).
+(These views are my own and not shared by Market Financial Solutions (MFS) or even members of my own team).

 Think outside the box on the Renters’ Reform Bill